Silic0nS0ldier/theory/packages/fs-contract/interfaces/README.md

 ## TODO

-* Determine read/write API surface.
-Keeping memory usage low and performance high is a priority.
-Investigation of existing FS APIs is necessary.
 * Create basic error types for common problems (too long path, blocked by permissions, out of space).
 * Copy/move API surface, and how to discourage/prevent work arounds with read/write/delete API surfaces.